JonatanOrtiz/Similarity/README.md

 ## Getting Started

-[To configure and run this project, simply have XCodeGen and CocoaPods installed and then run the "make generate" command in the root of the project.
-You will also need to download the Firebase configuration files (only with permission granted).]
+To configure and run this project, simply have XCodeGen and CocoaPods installed and then run the "make generate" command in the root of the project.
+You will also need to download the Firebase configuration files (only with permission granted).

-## Contributing

-[Guidelines for contributing to the project]

-## License

-[License information]